Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm_examples.md

 ## Array-Job with Afterok-Dependency and Datamover Usage

+In this example scenario, imagine you need to move data, before starting the main job.
+For this you may use a data transfer job and tell Slurm to start the main job immediately after data transfer job successfully finish.

-First you have to start your Datamover job, which for example transfers your input data from one workspace to another.
+First you have to start your data transfer job, which for example transfers your input data from one workspace to another.

 ```console